Acura MDX Performance

 - "With a powerful V6 engine, available all-wheel drive, agile handling, and luxurious surroundings, the tough-to-beat 2016 Acura MDX dominates its luxury SUV competition." -- Kelley Blue Book

 Acceleration and Power

-The 2014 Acura MDX is powered by a 3.5-liter V6 that produces 290 horsepower.
-A six-speed automatic transmission is standard.
-A front-wheel drive MDX earns an EPA fuel economy estimate of 20/28 mpg city/highway, while the all-wheel drive model achieves 18/27 mpg.
-Both ratings are excellent for the class.
+The 2016 Acura MDX has a 3.5-liter V6 that produces 290 horsepower.
+A nine-speed automatic transmission is standard.
+According to the EPA, the front-wheel drive 2016 MDX gets an EPA-estimated 19/27 mpg city/highway, which is excellent for the class.

 Handling and Braking